-Malaysia's energy sectors include fuel combustion activities in the energy industry, transportation, manufacturing, and construction.
+Malaysia's energy sectors include fuel combustion activities in the energy industry, transportation, manufacturing and construction.
 In 2016, these sectors produced around 334,635 Gg $CO{2eq.}$ of GHG emissions.
 The net emissions after accounting for total removal were 75,488 Gg $CO{2eq.}$ , the highest since 1994 (Wong et al., 2022).
 Building construction consumes a significant amount of energy, accounting for 36% of total energy consumption and 39% of energy and process-related $CO_2$ emissions in 2018.
-Building sectors in the ASEAN, China, and India particularly accounted for 24% of energy-associated $CO_2$ .
+Building sectors in the ASEAN countries, China and India particularly accounted for 24% of energy-associated $CO_2$ .

 Executing zero emissions from the existing building stock needs to leverage building intervention points.
-This action can speed up the rate of energy upgrades, such as by expanding energy efficiency, abolishing on-site fossil fuels, and producing 100% renewable energy (Architect 2030, 2022).
-A report on the emission gap by the United Nations (UN) Environment Program (International Energy Agency, 2020) mentioned that the world requires to decrease global emissions by more than 50% by 2030 and move toward carbon neutrality by 2050.
-To achieve this aim, decarbonising buildings for the whole life cycle would need a modification of the building sector, of which 11% of global emissions are results of the manufacturing of building materials.
-Visioning net-zero operational CE buildings calls for clear and determined policy instructions to drive a range of measures, including passive building design, material effectiveness, LC materials, capability of building envelope measures, and other distinct efficient appliances.
+This action can speed up the rate of energy upgrades, such as by expanding energy efficiency, abolishing on-site fossil fuels and producing 100% renewable energy (Architect 2030, 2022).
+According to the United Nations Environment Program's (UNEP) emissions gap report (IEA, 2020), global emissions must be reduced by over 50% by 2030 and moved towards carbon neutrality by 2050.
+To achieve this aim, decarbonising buildings for the whole life cycle would need modification within the building sector.
+11% of global emissions are the result of manufacturing building materials.
+Visioning net-zero operational CE buildings calls for clear and determined policy instructions to drive a range of measures, including passive building design, material effectiveness, LC materials, the capability of building envelope measures and other distinct efficient appliances.

-Perspective of Low-Carbon Materials for Sustainable Construction
+The Perspective of Low-Carbon Materials for Sustainable Construction

-The SDGs adopted by the UN General Assembly in 2015 established a powerful structure for international cooperation in achieving a successful and sustainable future globe.
-This involves additional efforts such as adequacy, circular and sharing economy, CE mitigation, and life cycle consideration (Hertwich et al., 2019; Mata et al., 2021).
+The SDG adopted by the United Nations General Assembly (UNGA) in 2015 established a powerful structure for international cooperation in achieving a successful and sustainable future globe.
+This involves additional efforts such as adequacy, circular and sharing economy, CE mitigation and life cycle consideration (Hertwich et al., 2019; the more efficient use of these materials presents a significant opportunity for the mitigation of greenhouse gas (GHG Mata et al., 2021).
 As the largest global consumer of materials, buildings are the sector with the highest single use.
-Adaptation of low fossil fuels in the construction industry to LC solutions is important to decrease energy-related CO2 emissions (Razali et al., 2016; Geilen et al., 2019).
-In fact, numerous policies and strategies are available for the advanced nations to accomplish their economic, environment, and social objectives.
-For example, the European Union Energy Performance of Buildings Directive regulates the operational GHG emissions associated with energy use in activities, such as cooling, heating, and lighting.
-In Malaysia, under the Green Building Index (GBI) assessment specifications, green building materials applied to reused and renewed materials in construction have positive impacts on the environment to enhance the performance of buildings and upgrade the effectiveness of indoor air quality (Kuppusamy et al., 2019).
+Adaptation of low fossil fuels in the construction industry to LC solutions is important to decrease energy-related CO2 emissions (Razali et al., 2016; Gielen et al., 2019).
+Numerous policies and strategies are available for advanced nations to accomplish their economic, environmental and social objectives.
+For example, the European Union Energy Performance of Buildings Directive regulates the operational GHG emissions associated with energy use in activities, such as cooling, heating and lighting.
+In Malaysia, under the green building index (GBI) assessment specifications, green building materials applied to reused and renewed materials in construction have positive impacts on the environment to enhance the performance of buildings and upgrade the effectiveness of indoor air quality (Kuppusamy et al., 2019).
 However, the regulatory drives have not been extended to the CE linked with the commencing production of building materials.

-Sustainable building is a method of ensuring that all construction activities go in the direction of establishing sustainable development while taking environmental, economic, and social issues into account (Willar et al., 2021; Ayob et al., 2021).
-Then, measuring sustainability entails assessing material selection, energy resources, manufacturing processes, design decisions, and building sites.
-The materials selected for sustainable construction are paralleled to the concept of green building and sustainability (Estokova et al., 2017; Mattoni et al., 2018).
-As a result, high embodied impact and sustainable materials indicates a highly sustained building (Pezeshki et al., 2018).
-CO2 emissions from materials might be reduced through the designing task by optimising the LC design in numerous elements, such as product structure layout, material selection, and manufacturing processes, while taking into account the overall life cycle performance (Lu et al., 2018).
+Sustainable building is a method of ensuring that all construction activities go in the direction of establishing sustainable development while taking environmental, economic and social issues into account (Willar et al., 2021; Ayob et al., 2021).
+Then, measuring sustainability entails assessing material selection, energy resources, manufacturing processes, design decisions and building sites.
+The materials selected for sustainable construction are paralleled with the concept of green building and sustainability (Estokova, Vilcekova and Porhincak, 2017; Mattoni et al., 2018).
+As a result, high embodied impact and sustainable materials indicate a highly sustained building (Pezeshki et al., 2018). $CO_2$ emissions from materials might be reduced by optimising the LC design in numerous elements, such as product structure layout, material selection and manufacturing processes while considering the overall life cycle performance (Lu et al., 2018).